nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 &nbsp;

 ## Appendix B: User Stories
+This section contains the user stories for the different versions of our product.

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|